Call for Papers

 • Prior to submission, authors are responsible for ensuring their papers are thoroughly checked and proofread.
 Once submitted, no revisions are permitted during the review process.
 If accepted, the authors may make minor revisions before final publication to address any identified areas for improvement.

 • At the time of camera ready submission, please include complete author information as per the paper format.
+Author names, email addresses, and their sequence will be considered final as per the submitted camera-ready version.

 • Submissions should be primarily original work.
 No more than 25% of the text can be drawn from previously published material by the same authors, and any such reuse must be properly cited.
 Therefore, at least 75% of the manuscript must consist of new, unpublished content.